limpyd/redis-limpyd-jobs/README.md

 ##### `name`

-A string (`HashableField`), used by the `add_job` method to find the queue in which to store it.
+A string (`HashableField`, indexed), used by the `add_job` method to find the queue in which to store it.
 Many queues can have the same name, but different priorities.

 This name is also used by a worker to find which queues it needs to wait for.

 ##### `priority`

-A string (`HashableField`), to store the priority of a queue's jobs.
+A string (`HashableField`, indexed, default = 0), to store the priority of a queue's jobs.
 All jobs in a queue are considered having this priority.
 It's why, as said for the `property` fields of the `Job` model, changing the property of a job doesn't change its real property.
 But adding a new job with the same identifier for the same queue's name can update the job's priority by moving it to another queue with the correct priority.

 As already said, the higher the priority, the sooner the jobs in a queue will be executed.
 If a queue has a priority of 2, and another queue of the same name has a priority of 0, or 1, *all* jobs in the one with the priority of 2 will be executed (at least fetched) before the others, (quel que soit) the number of workers.